 Ah, the agony and the ecstasy of a beauty routine in isolation.
-Gels have been prized from their beds and nails are starting to regain some strength.
+Gel has been prized off nail beds and nails are starting to regain some strength.
 Unwanted hair has assumed its natural position, jubilant it won’t meet a wax strip for a while.
-And on account of the recent and forthcoming sunshine, skin that’s been cloaked under tights and trousers is set to make an appearance, whether you’re outdoors or in.
-If the latter - nod, find the nearest window, and stick something - anything! - out of it and say you too have seen the ‘indoorphins’ memes circulating social media (a portmanteau of indoor and endorphins, of course).
+And on account of the recent sunshine, skin that’s been cloaked under tights and trousers is set to make an appearance, whether you’re outdoors or in.
+If the latter, nod, and say you too have seen the ‘indoorphins’ memes.
+Sunshine can penetrate windows, people.

 Yes, we hear your justification that there’s no-one around to see you, so none of this really matters, but practicing self-care via body-care is instrumental in locating lost mojos.
 And while we don’t need lockdown to remind us that the idea of being summer body ready is indeed defunct, there’s never been a better time to prove it.

-Forget the face bit.
-It’s just as good for your body.
-Made from Japanese leaves and bamboo (seriously), it works to gently smooth and polish skin, and has natural antibacterial properties too.
+Forget the face bit, this is just as good for your body.
+Made from Japanese leaves and bamboo, it works to gently smooth and polish skin, and has natural antibacterial properties too.

 This sings of the seaside.
 So salty and fresh - a consolation prize that your day trip to Whistable was cancelled.
 On contact with skin, it melts into a silky foam that makes scrubbing a pleasure.

-Rich and decadent, it’s everything life at present, is not.
+Rich and decadent, it’s everything that present life is not.
 It smells like a spa, sinks in quick, and gives a nice glow.
 Oh and it claims to firm sagging skin after four weeks of use.
-Just as well after all this sedentary nothingness.
+Just as well after all this sitting down.

 Yes, Drunk Elephant has branched into body (and hair) care.
 The jumbo white bottles and coloured lids are a feast for your eyes and limbs.
 Expect brighter, more balanced skin

-Formulated for all skin types and tones, it’s been specially formulated not to do that dry discoloured thing that nearly all tans do, five days in.
-Reassuringly expensive, there’s all the goodness of a regular Sisley moisturiser, too.
+Formulated for all skin types and tones, it’s been specially formulated not to dry your skin out or discolour it an odd orange colour.
+Reassuringly expensive, there’s all the goodness of a regular Sisley moisturiser.

-Fake the fruits of some outdoor space.
+Fake the fact that you've got no outdoor space.
 A balcony?
 Or even better, those two most delicious words right now, 'a garden'?
 Steady on.
-Lightweight and laced with vitamins and minerals, it’s better for you than actual tanning, anyway.
+Lightweight and laced with vitamins and minerals, it’s better for you than actual tanning anyway.